cimentadaj/ml_socsci/01_ml_framework.md

  * Unsupervised Learning --> Models that don't have a dependent variable, such as clustering
  * Classifiers --> Models for predicting categorical variables, such as logistic regression

  and you'll find more around.
 These are the common steps which you'll find between both fields.
-However, machine Learning practioners have developed extra steps which help them achieve their goal of predicting new data well:
+However, machine learning practioners have developed extra steps which help them achieve their goal of predicting new data well:

 <img src="./img/socsci_wflow4_smaller.svg" width="99%" style="display: block; margin: auto;" />

 * Training/Testing data --> Unknown to us
 * Cross-validation --> Unknown to us
+* Grid search --> Unknown to us
 * Loss functions --> Model fit --> Known to us but are not predominant ($RMSE$, $R^2$, etc...)

 These are very useful concepts and we'll focus on those in this introduction.
 In this introduction I won't delve into the statistical models (learning algorithms) used in machine learning as these will be discussed in later chapters but I wanted to highlight that although they share similarities with the models used in social statistics, there are many models used in the machine learning literature which are unknown to us.
 Let's delve into each of these three new concepts.